 Directory

-Carine Pierrette Mukamakuza was born in Rwanda.
-She holds a bachelor and master’s degree in computer science from the Central South University, China, and completed her Ph.D. studies at the Vienna Technical University in the Vienna Ph.D.
-School of Informatics in Vienna, Austria in April of 2020.
+Carine Pierrette Mukamakuza holds a bachelor’s and master’s degree in computer science from Central South University, China.
+She completed her Ph.D. studies at Vienna Technical University in the Vienna Ph.D.
+School of Informatics.

 Office